+This post appeared originally on THUMP Canada.
 In today's music streaming wars, there's been a noticeable recent shift in focus by major players like Apple Music and Spotify to curation.
 These companies have dedicated teams whose sole job is building perfect collections of music to fit listeners' every mood and activity.
 This trend has lead to these services offering sprawling playlists selected by boldface names.
-Now more than ever, it's easier for fans to find out what songs their favourite reclusive R&B star or festival-trotting DJ have on repeat.
+Now more than ever, it's easier for fans to find out what songs their favorite reclusive R&B star or festival-trotting DJ have on repeat.

-We've already asked some of our favourite acts to tell us their song of the summer picks, but we also know you sometimes need something longer for your cottage trips and BBQ gatherings.
-To that end, we've rounded up eight of our favourite artist playlists, many of which are 24 hours or longer.
+We've already asked some of our favorite acts to tell us their song of the summer picks, but we also know you sometimes need something longer for your cottage trips and BBQ gatherings.
+To that end, we've rounded up eight of our favorite artist playlists, many of which are 24 hours or longer.

 Whether you're grilling some backyard burgers or road-tripping down the West Coast, here's THUMP's recommendations for the essential soundtracks.